nblockchain/conventions/WorkflowGuidelines.md

 is because it's only Unix compatible (we cannot assume WSL is installed in Windows), and in general because it's too undeterministic and old, more info here: https://news.ycombinator.com/item?id=33116310
+* Don't add obvious comments that can be inferred from just reading the code;
+instead, use comments to explain why you're doing something, not what the code is doing.
+Sometimes you can even extract some piece of code as a separate function and name the function in such a way that it explains what the code is doing and therefore there's no need to add a comment anymore.
+* Add comments on top of code (on a line above it), not next to it, to avoid horizontal scrolling.
+* Do not commit commented code; if the code is commented it's better that it gets removed.
+If there's a reason for why the commented piece of code should not removed, then write the reason why, in a comment on top of it.
+Otherwise it's extremely confusing for the next developer (which could be your future you) to find code that is commented/disabled.
 * Push each commit separately (instead of sending more than 1 commit in a single push), so that we can have a CI status for each commit in the MR. This is a best practice because it will make sure that the build is not broken in